 Many activities, such as fishing or developments, which take place around the Flamborough Head SAC are licensed by individual Relevant Authorities.
 When issuing permissions or licences, the Authority must take into account any potential impacts on the protected area.
 Non-licensable activities, such as recreational activities, are jointly managed by all Authorities.

-The Relevant Authorities have agreed a five-year Management Plan for the Flamborough Head EMS (including the SAC), which is due to be renewed in 2021.
+The Relevant Authorities have agreed a five-year Management Plan for the Flamborough Head EMS (including the SAC).
 The Management Plan describes the importance of the site, the activities which are known to take place within the boundaries of the protected area, and the active or planned management for each of those activities.